 1916 had the coldest June and warmest January on record, plus an exceptionally wet October day in western Scotland.
 The year ended with a cold December leading into a very severe winter.

 January.
 The warmest ever (7.5C CET) on record.
 Not surprisingly, a month of persistent southwesterlies, often stormy with frequent gales.
-Some high temperatures on the 6th: e.g. 17C at Rhyl; 16C at Tynemouth and York.
+The record for New Year's Day (until 2022) was set this year, with 15.6 at Bude (although presumably this implies 60 ºF and a small range in possible temperatures).
+There were some high temperatures on the 6th: e.g. 17C at Rhyl; 16C at Tynemouth and York.
 On the night of the 21-22nd the minimum over the south was over 10C.
 High pressure over the south with depressions passing over the north meant that the south and east was very dry, while the west was very wet: 12mm in Lincs but 750mm in Kinlochquoich.
 85mm in two days at the end of the month around Fort William and Fort Augustus.
 The only real frost all month was on the 23rd, and the lowest temperature all month was only -6 at Balmoral on the 28th.

 February.
 Mild and stormy for the first three weeks.
 The winds then switched to the NE and it became much colder, with heavy snow and some severe frosts.
 By the end of the month there was 30 cm of snow lying in places.